- ABOUT US

 Here the original citation by Mary Rauchenberger, 1988: "In ethyl alcohol, the body is dark brown dorsally, lighter on the ventral half of flanks and cheek; dorsolaterally, edges of scale pockets are blackened, giving a flecked appearance; scapular blotch dark and prominent; 8 – 11 medium brown vertical bars from behind the pectoral fin onto the caudal peduncle; lateral bars may be obscured by a general darkening in larger males; dorsum with irregular spotting in juveniles and females; pectoral and pelvic fins relatively pale; dorsal fin in fish 20 – 40mm with a basal row of spots followed distally by 1 or 2 more irregular rows of larger spots; spotting in dorsal and anal fins sometimes obscured in larger fish, especially males, by dusky-dark pigmentation on basal three-fourths of the fin."

 In 2008, O. Domínguez started a semi-captive conservation program with the help from the Fish Ark Mexico Project.
 An artificial pond on the area of the Botanical garden of the Faculty of Biology from the University of Morelia was built and stocked with Neotoca bilineata and Zoogoneticus tequila in April, as well as with Allotoca goslinei and Allodontichthys polylepis in August.
-In contrary to the other three species, all catches in the years thereafter did not reveal any specimen of the Finescale Splitfin and so it obvious, that this program failed finally.
+In contrary to the other three species, all catches in the years thereafter did not reveal any specimen of the Finescale Splitfin and so it obvious, that this program failed obviously.

-Looking at the former biotopes of Allodontichthys polylepis, they suggest the species may prefer a habitat with moderate to swift current, structured with gravel, rocks and boulders.
+Looking at the biotopes of Allodontichthys polylepis, they suggest the species may prefer a habitat with moderate to swift current, structured with gravel, rocks and boulders.
 This species is probably not as aggressive as Allodontichthys hubbsi, nevertheless there is a lot of aggression between the adult fish, so the tank set up should prevent the fish from seeing each other most of the time.
 Fry is eaten in most of the cases, but it may depend on the quantity and quality of food and on the number of space to hide.
 When several different stages of juveniles occur, fry may be neglected, so it makes sense to add separate brought up fry to the group with a size of 1.5 or 2cm to provide these stages and get a flock breeding colony.

 The recommended tank size is at least 150 liters, bigger ones with a generous base and little height (25cm are enough) are better for sure.
 With rocks well structured tanks combined with some roots and/ or wood seem to do best with this species.
 The current should be moderate or swift.

-Concerning water quality, this species is in need of greater water changes (60 - 80% every week) like most of the Goodeids, especially river inhabiting species, so an automatic water changing system can be helpful.
+Concerning water quality, this species is in need of greater water changes (60 - 80% every week) like most of the Goodeids, especially river and spring inhabiting species, so an automatic water changing system can be helpful.
 Otherwise, in combination with constant temperatures higher than 24°C, fish may get sick, lose resistance against diseases and burn themselves out.
 So, mainly for keeping the strain healthy and strong, give the fish a rest during winter time with temperatures lower than 20°C for 2 or 3 months so they stop producing fry.
 In spring, when the temperature slowly increases, they will start spawning at 20 or 21°C and won't stop until it gets colder again or gets too warm (25°C?).

 This species is doing very well when kept in the open from spring to fall, starting when the temperature exceeds 15°C water temperature and cold periods are no longer expected.
 During the warm summer, reproduction will stop and may occur again in fall.
 Bring the fish in before the temperature goes below 10°C water temperature and keep them cool for the first days, then slowly raise the temperature but try to stay below 20°C over the winter time.